-The jewelry industry is notorious for unethical sourcing practices regarding gemstones and precious metals.
+The jewelry industry is notorious for unethical sourcing practices for gemstones and precious metals.
 Identifying better brands can be difficult.
-We’ve tried to make the task a bit less daunting by compiling a list of a few ethical and sustainable jewelry brands.
+We’ve tried to make the task a bit less daunting by compiling a list of a few sustainable and ethical jewelry brands.

 Sustainable jewelry means jewelry that uses materials that are sourced, mined, processed, and manufactured in an economic, social, and environmentally sustainable way.